kristin-denny/ClassActivity/README.md

-# 🏗️ Deploy a Static App to Render
+# 🏗️ Configure CircleCI Hello World Workflow

 Work with a partner to implement the following user story:

-* As a business owner, I want to deploy my static website so users can enjoy it.
+* As a developer, I want CircleCI to run a workflow when I make changes to my GitHub code.

 ## Acceptance Criteria

-* It's done when the app is stored in a GitHub repository.
+* It's done when I have created a new CircleCI account and organization.

-* It's done when the app is deployed to Render and accessible from a URL.
+* It's done when I have created a new CircleCI project and connected my GitHub repo.

----
+* It's done when I have added the provided `.circleci/config.yml` to my `develop` branch and the workflow runs in CircleCI.

 ## 💡 Hints

-* If you get stuck, reference the existing blog posts and guides from previous activities.
+How can I verify that the workflow has run and see the results of the workflow?

 ## 🏆 Bonus

-If you have completed this activity, review the following challenge with your partner:
+If you have completed this activity, work through the following challenge with your partner to further your knowledge:

-* How do we set up MongoDB Atlas for full-stack deployment?
+* What are some alternatives to CircleCI?
+What are the benefits and drawbacks of the alternatives compared to CircleCI?

 Use [Google](https://www.google.com) or another search engine to research this.

 ---
 © 2024 edX Boot Camps LLC.
 Confidential and Proprietary.
 All Rights Reserved.